 Costs and Expenses for the Startup

 Before an investor decides to spend a large capital on a mobile app, they are inclined to know the details of how this capital will be used in the mobile app development.
 As a startup, it might be a little tricky to come up with precise numbers, however, try your best to mention reasonable and realistic estimates.
 Additionally, bear in mind that not everything goes according to the plan.
-Thus, also reserve expenses for any unexpected emergency which can help you address an ill-fated situation.
+Thus, also reserve expenses for any unexpected emergency that can help you address an ill-fated situation.
 Lastly, you have to focus on the following two considerations.

 In this section, you have to focus mainly on two types of expenses.